glenntippett/enance-web/src/markdown/challenges/shopping-cart.md

 Using a language of your choosing write a shopping cart application that can calculate the cost of items in the shopping cart.
 You should write tests to satisfy the below conditions:
-* Create a ShoopingCart and add 2 "Books" for $9.95 each and 1 "Board Game" for $19.95, the ShoppingCart total price should equal $39.85
+* Create a ShoppingCart and add 2 "Books" for $9.95 each and 1 "Board Game" for $19.95, the ShoppingCart total price should equal $39.85
 * Create a ShoppingCart and add 3 "Books", then remove 1 "Book", and check that total price is correct: $29.85 - $9.95 = $19.90

 ## Notes